le0booba/Area_Links/README.md

 2. **RequestAnimationFrame with Batched Updates**: Mouse movement events are batched and processed using `requestAnimationFrame`, ensuring updates happen at optimal 60fps.
 Multiple rapid mouse movements are consolidated into single render updates, dramatically reducing CPU usage during selection.

-3. **Three-Tier Settings Cache**: Implements a session storage cache layer on top of sync and local storage, reducing storage API calls from 100+ per session to just 1-2.
-Settings are loaded once on initialization and served from memory, providing instant access throughout the session.
+3. **In-Memory Settings Cache**: Implements an in-memory cache layer that combines sync and local storage settings, reducing storage API calls from 100+ per session to just 1-2.
+Settings are loaded once on initialization and served from memory, providing instant access throughout the session with intelligent change tracking for automatic updates.

 4. **JavaScript Set for O(1) Lookups**: History tracking and duplicate detection use JavaScript Sets instead of array iterations, providing constant-time O(1) lookups instead of O(n) operations.
 This ensures instant validation even with 50 history items.